srinatsrinat/save-search-sort-browsing-list/README.md

 # save-search-sort-browsing-list
 For saving important online resources in personal accounts with advanced sort functions

 Add your mongoDB url to server (backend).
+If there is an .env or JS file, add it in there, which will be used eventually in the backend.

-Host it on heroku or locally or anywhere else, note the hosted URL, it is your backend URL.
+Host backend on heroku or locally or anywhere else, note the hosted URL.
+It is your backend URL.

 Add the the backend URL in the client (frontend) wherever it makes a call to the server.
 If there is a .env or JS file, add it in there.

 Host the client (frontend) on a server (netlify or heroku or anywhere else).

 Enjoy your app.